JulieMurray/buildr-documentation/user/pages/01.overview/04.glossary/docs.md

 ## ZGFv5

-- Refers to the ZGFv5
+- Refers to the Zen Grid Framework v5.
 - The Zen Grid Framework is the framework that this template is built upon.
 - The framework simply provides the various functionality behind the scenes.
 - It is a collection of files located in the zengrid folder of the template. eg yoursite.com/templates/buildr/zengrid